 Seeking a good standard of living, Palestinians born in Lebanon have left for Europe and North America to escape the state-imposed discrimination placed on them by the Lebanese government which does not grant them citizenship or basic rights, the men say.

-"Most Palestinian refugees who live in Lebanon are not concerned about returning to Palestine or to Israel because we have been outside of Palestine for 60 years," Rami Abdel Rahim, a 26 year-old Palestinian living in London, said.
+"Most Palestinian refugees who live in Lebanon are not concerned about returning to Palestine or to Israel because we have been outside of Palestine for 60 years," said a Palestinian living in London.

 "If we returned to the Palestinian territories, we would feel like second class citizens," he added.
 "We have different accents.
 We don't have any homes in West Bank and Gaza.
 For us, it will be more desirable to live in Arab countries and Europe," he explained.